xuzhentao/xuzhentao.github.io/index.md

       <p>Prior to Smule, I was at <a href="http://www.isuzutechcenter.com/" target="_blank" >Isuzu</a> working on data infrastructure and data products.
 I am also a University of Michigan (UM) and Shanghai Jiao Tong University (SJTU) alumni.
 I was once a RA on a social media research project in the <a href="http://lit.eecs.umich.edu/" target="_blank" >LIT Lab</a>. </p>

-      <p>In my free time I try to learn something new and play classical guitar.</p>
+      <p>In my free time I try to learn something new, take photographs and play classical guitar.</p>

     </div>